A Survey on LLM-as-a-Judge: Introduction

-To address these challenges, this paper provides a systematic review of research on LLM-as-a-Judge, offering a comprehensive overview of the field while exploring strategies for building reliable LLM-as-a-Judge systems.
-We begin by defining LLM-as-a-Judge through both formal and informal definitions, answering the foundational query: 'What is LLM-as-a-Judge?'
-Next, we categorize existing methods and approaches for its use, exploring how LLM-as-a-Judge can be effectively implemented in practice.
-Following this, we tackle the critical question: How to build reliable LLM-as-a-Judge systems?
-To answer this, we explore two core aspects: (1) strategies to enhance the reliability of LLM-as-a-Judge systems and (2) methodologies for evaluating the reliability of these systems.
-For the first aspect, we review key strategies to optimize the performance of LLM-as-a-Judge for diverse evaluation tasks.
-For the second aspect, we examine the metrics, datasets, and methodologies used to evaluate the performance of LLM-as-a-Judge systems, highlighting potential sources of bias and methods for their mitigation.
-Building on this foundation, we propose a novel benchmark specifically designed for evaluating LLM-as-a-Judge systems.
-Additionally, we explore practical application scenarios, identify challenges unique to each context, and propose solutions to address these issues.
-Finally, we discuss future research directions, emphasizing key areas for improving the reliability, scalability, and applicability of LLM-as-a-Judge systems.
+To address these challenges, this paper provides a systematic review of research on LLM-as-a-Judge.
+It offers a comprehensive overview of the field and explores strategies for building reliable LLM-as-a-Judge systems.
+We begin by defining LLM-as-a-Judge through both formal and informal definitions, answering the foundational question: \textit{"What is LLM-as-a-Judge?"} Next, we categorize existing methods and approaches, exploring \textit{"How to use LLM-as-a-Judge?"}.
+Following this, to tackle the critical question: \textit{"How to build reliable LLM-as-a-Judge systems?"}, we explore two core aspects: (1) strategies to enhance the reliability of LLM-as-a-Judge systems and (2) methodologies for evaluating the reliability of these systems.
+For the first aspect, we review key strategies to optimize the performance of LLM-as-a-Judge.
+For the second aspect, we examine the metrics, datasets, and methodologies used to evaluate LLM-as-a-Judge systems, highlighting potential sources of bias and methods for their mitigation.
+Building on this, we introduce a novel benchmark specifically designed for evaluating LLM-as-a-Judge systems.
+Finally, we discuss future research directions, emphasizing key areas for improving reliability, scalability, and applicability.
+The contributions of this study can be summarized as follows: \begin{enumerate} \item \textbf{At the definitional level}, we establish both formal and informal definitions of LLM-as-a-Judge, thereby delineating the conceptual boundaries of this emerging paradigm.
+We also introduce a contextualized definition of reliability, which incorporates input variability, model characteristics, and contextual dependencies, providing a principled foundation for theorizing and building reliable systems.

+\item \textbf{At the framework level}, we conduct a systematic reorganization of fragmented literature into a unified conceptual structure.
+Specifically, we map prior work to four foundational questions: what it is, how to use it, how to improve it, and how to evaluate it—framing reliability as the unifying thread across these dimensions.

+\item \textbf{At the empirical level}, we perform comparative analyses of existing approaches and further propose a meta-evaluation benchmark specifically tailored for evaluating LLM-as-a-Judge systems.
+This benchmark facilitates systematic reliability assessment, uncovering key trade-offs such as robustness versus sensitivity, and offering actionable insights for constructing trustworthy evaluation frameworks.